OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

 >6.
 Skype for Business Web Plug-in [Download Here](need url).

 ##Setting up the code
-1. Open Visual Studio and click **File->Open->Project/Solution**.
+1. Open Visual Studio and click **File>Open->Project/Solution**.
 2. Navigate to `C:\\Projects\Build2016\LabA\LabAWeb.sln`.
 3. Navigate to [https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually] to create your application in Azure and attain your **Client ID**.
 Note this ID as it will be used later in the lab.
 4. Add your http://localhost address to your RedirectURI list in Azure.
 5. Add the same address as above /Home.html.
-7. Hit **F5** or **the Start Button** in Visual Studio.
-The website should launch in Internet Explorer.
+7. Press **F5** or **the Start Button** in Visual Studio.
+The website should open in Internet Explorer.

 ##Signing into Skype for Business
-This section will instruct a user on how to add code to your website in order to connect to Skype for Business Online.
+This section will instruct a user on how to add code to your website to connect to Skype for Business Online.

 1. Copy the Client ID from above and paste into `Scripts\Config.js`replacing the text after **clientId:**.
 2. Replace the **redirectURL** with the localhost value from step 4 in the "Setting up the code" section above.